 What causes capsular contracture?

-Sometimes the cause of a capsular contracture is clear.
+Sometimes the cause is clear.
 Trauma to the breast, radiation, and infection can all result in capsular contracture.
 Post-surgical hematoma (severe bruising) has also been linked to an increased chance of developing capsular contracture.

 Whatever the reasons, there are a few risk factors that could indicate how likely you are to develop capsular contracture.

-- Size of implant.
-Implants that are too large for the available skin are at a greater risk of capsular contracture.
+- Implant size — Implants that are too large for the available skin are at a greater risk of capsular contracture.